bocai1011/optimizer/README.md

 # Portfolio Optimizer
-Sample project for Python Django REST service
+Sample project for Python Django and JavaScript Vuejs framework.
+This application utilize COIN-CBC as Mixed Integer Linear Programing Solver to optimize Fixed-income portfolio based on certain benchmark.

 ## Quickstart